Catsuko/Morph/README.md

 }

+```

 To change settings like the duration of the morph or the curve used to perform easing, select your SmoothObject component in the inspector!

-```
+Additionally, be aware that you can
+pass in however many morph targets as you want at a time.

 ## License